Spiruel/beamprofiler/README.md

 There are a considerations that should be taken into account before using the application:

-  * Glass windows: they need to be removed, including the window that is typically glued to the chip.
-Either break it with the chip pointing downwards or pull it out while heating the epoxy.
-This is dangerous and will void the camera's warranty.
-It will also make the chip very susceptible to dust and it will age much faster.
-But it it
+  * Glass windows will need to be completely removed, including the glass cover that is typically glued to the front of the CCD chip.
+You can remove this by applying heat the the epoxy with a heat gun.
+It is to important to remember that this will make the chip very vulnerable to dust and it will age much faster.
+But it it necessary to prevent interferences fringes negatively impacting upon the quality of the image.
-    necessary: otherwise fringes will negatively impact image quality.
     Remember that even 1% stray light due to reflections from glass-air interfaces leads to 40% peak to peak variations in intensity.

-  * ND filters -- reflective or volume absorptive need to be angled significantly to keep reflections from interfering at the chip.
-    Those filters also need to be of good quality to not distort the beam.

-  * With front-illuminated silicon chips, wavelengths longer than ~1050nm penetrate deeper into the chip and lead to long living excitations and smearing of the image along the vertical shift direction.
+  * With front-illuminated silicon CCD chips, wavelengths longer than around 1050 nm penetrate deeper into the chip and lead to long lasting excitations and image smearing along the vertical shift direction.

-  * Above 1100 nm and below 400 nm, the quantum efficiency of Silicon chips is typically below 5%.
-Increased powers can destroy the chip or bleach it.
+  * Above 1100 nm and below 400 nm, the quantum efficiency of silicon chips is expected to be below 5%.
+Increased powers incident on the CCD can destroy the chip or bleach it.

-  * Monochrome chips are recommended.
-Otherwise the Bayer colour filter pattern will skew results.
+  * Monochrome chips are recommended - the Bayer colour filter pattern will skew results.

 ## Features